bsdpot/potluck/postgresql-patroni/README.md

 The REMOTELOG parameter is the IP address of a remote syslog server to send logs to, such as for the ```loki``` flavour on this site.

-The SFTPUSER and SFTPPASS parameters are for the user on the ```vault``` leader in the VAULTSERVER parameter.
+The SFTPUSER parameter is for the user on the ```vault``` leader in the VAULTSERVER parameter.
 You need to copy in the id_rsa from there to the host of this image.

 # Usage